MelvisNgemeNdie/Sales-And-Pricing-Trend-Analysis-With-SQL/README.md

 ## Sales & Pricing Trend Analysis with SQL
 ### Project Overview
 This project explores sales and pricing trends over time using cumulative and moving calculations.
+### Objective
-By leveraging SQL window functions and time-series aggregation, it uncovers long-term growth patterns, price trends, and actionable insights for business strategy.
+The goal of the project is to uncovers long-term growth patterns, price trends, and actionable insights for business strategy.
+By leveraging on SQL window functions and time-series aggregation, two key analyses are performed:

-### Project Overview

-This project demonstrates the use of advanced SQL techniques to analyze sales and pricing trends over time.
-Two key analyses are performed:

 ##### Running Sales Total (Cumulative Sales Over Time)
 - Tracks the growth of sales year by year.
-- Uses window functions to compute cumulative totals.
+- - Uses window functions to compute cumulative totals.
 ##### Moving Average of Prices
 - Smooths out fluctuations in yearly average prices.
 - Uses rolling 3-year moving averages to reveal long-term pricing trends.